 1996 marked the retirement of Kentucky Derby winner Thunder Gulch, who is out of a daughter of Storm Bird, to Ashford.
 Thunder Gulch would soon gain the distinction of being the first champion sire to stand at Ashford when he topped the general sire’s list in 2001.
 Not to be outdone, Ashford sires Hennessy (2001), Tale of the Cat (2003) and Giant’s Causeway (2005 & 2014), all earned champion juvenile sire honors to add to those won by Woodman in 1990 and 1994.

 Just like our farm in Ireland is usually referred to as the Home of Champions, Ashford is home to some of the best young sires in America.
-The stallion roster is led by Giant’s Causeway, whose achievements so far include three champion sire titles; a feat only achieved by such luminaries as Bull Lea, Nasrullah, Bold Ruler and Danzig since 1941.
-With a selection of the best proven sires and young sire prospects America has to offer standing alongside Giant’s Causeway, it’s safe to say Ashford’s iconic stallion barns will continue to house influential breed shapers for years to come.
+The stallion roster is led by Giant’s Causeway, whose achievements so far include three champion sire titles; a feat only achieved by such luminaries as Bull Lea, Nasrullah, Bold Ruler and Danzig since 1941, record breaking young sire Uncle Mo and Triple Crown hero American Pharoah.
+With a selection of the best proven sires and young sire prospects America has to offer standing alongside this illustrious trio, it’s safe to say Ashford’s iconic stallion barns will continue to house influential breed shapers for years to come.